tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 # AKP Key for X-Wing

-This section describes the required parameters for an "AKP" key type, as defined in {{!I-D.ietf-cose-dilithium}}, and its use with the X-Wing algorithms, as defined in {{IANA}}.
+This section describes the required parameters for an "AKP" key type, as defined in {{!I-D.ietf-cose-dilithium}}, and its use with the X-Wing algorithms, as defined in {#XWING}.
 An example JWK is also provided for illustration.

 ### Required Parameters